nullivex/ah-wiki/core/Cache.md

 ](https://github.com/evantahler/actionHero/wiki/Redis)

 The timestamps regarding `api.cahce.load` are to help clients understand if they are working with data which has been modified by another peer (when running in an actionCluster).
 There are more details on [how redis works with actionHero here.](https://github.com/evantahler/actionHero/wiki/Redis)

+Keep in mind that many clients/server can access a cache's value simultaneously, so build your actions carefully not to have conflicting state.